 NOTE: Privacy level can also be configured within the Launch Wizard.

-Any respondent on the Access List or any respondent in a User Group on the Access List may complete the survey.
+An Access List is a list of registered Checkbox users that you create for a certain survey.
 Only the users and user groups you add to the Access List will be able to take the survey.
-Users must login to Checkbox to take the survey and their responses will be linked to their user names.
+Users must login to Checkbox to take the survey (or must be auto-logged in through a Checkbox email invitation) and their responses will be linked to their user names.
 Access List surveys are most useful when you only want specific users to take your survey.

 All Registered Users

-Any respondent that can login to Checkbox may complete the survey.
-Any user that can login to Checkbox can take the survey.
-Users must login to Checkbox to take the survey and their responses will be linked to their user names.
-This setting is most useful when you want to give all your users access to a survey.
+Setting the Privacy Level of a survey to All Registered Users means that anyone with a Checkbox username and password will be able to take your survey.
+Users must login to Checkbox to take the survey (or must be auto-logged in through a Checkbox email invitation) and their responses will be linked to their user names.
+This setting is most useful when you want to give all your users access to a survey or when you are using Checkbox’s self-registration feature to manage access to a survey.

-Invitation Only: Only respondents that receive an Invitation may complete the survey.
-Only users that receive a Checkbox Invitation will be able to take the survey.
-Invitations can be sent to Checkbox users or email addresses and responses will be tied to those users or emails.
+Setting a survey to Invitation Only means that only respondents who receive a Checkbox email invitation will be able to take the survey.
+Invitations can be sent to registered Checkbox users/user groups or to email addresses/email lists.
+Responses will be tied to those users or emails.
 This setting is most useful for tracking response rates and sending reminders.

 Response Options determine to what degree respondents’ can modify their individual survey response.
 Options include: